Sam-Amps/learning-diary/README.md

 completed some codewars

 ## 3/11/2022
-Re-inforced learning on arrays and loops using codecademy
+Re-inforced learning on arrays and loops using codecademy.
+Added to Anki deck

 ## 4/11/2022
 More work on personal portfoloio page